Your garden is a living breathing system that needs to take in fresh air and expel waste air and heat.

 Typically your carbon filter will be set up in one of the following ways:

 Recirculating Carbon Filter Setup

 Negative Ion Generators

 Negative ion generators are not common in today’s grow room.
 These devices produce negatively charged ions which pair with the positive ‘odor’ and pollutant ions.
-By combining a negative ion and positive odor ion the smell is neutralized and the particles fall to the ground as dust.
+By combining a negative ion and positive odor ion, the smell is neutralized.
+The particles will then fall to the ground as dust.